 Since joining the OCHIN network, TrueCare has screened more than 3,600 patients and imported 70,000 past ACEs/Pediatric ACEs and Related Life-events Screeners into Epic.
 They consider this work to be a critical part of offering comprehensive, connected care.

-By talking with patients about their social circumstances, primary care providers are in a stronger position to help by making referrals or connecting their patients with other types of community services and support.
+By talking with patients about their contextual factors influencing health outcomes, primary care providers are in a stronger position to help by making referrals or connecting their patients with other types of community services and support.

 Bay Area Community Health (BACH) in Fremont, California began to screen patients for toxic stress in an effort to provide more holistic care.